Teacher in Charge: Mr C. Burr.Recommended Prior Learning

 Open entry, however a Level 1 Technology subject is advantageous.

-All students are encouraged to enter Level 3 Achievement Standards.
-This is done to assist students manage workload in Year 13 and scaffold learning for those wishing to enter Scholarship the following year as well as recognizing and students actual level of achievement.
+A Level 3 Achievement Standard has been successfully incorporated into the programme of learning with historical achievement being higher than national and decile expectations.
+This is done to assist students manage workload in Year 13 and scaffold learning for those wishing to enter Scholarship the following year, as well as recognizing and students actual level of achievement.

 This subject relates to a wide range of professions and career opportunities.
 In addition, its focus on creating and presenting innovative solutions and ideas are transferable skills that have broad appeal.
 Most students will complete a course of between 18 and 24 credits and gain a NCEA Subject Endorsement at either Merit or Excellence.